-You can fit several bedrooms into a basement and because room layouts can be very flexible in the basement, we can get very creative with how we lay them out so we can either squeeze more in there add less with a touch of luxury to them.
+You can fit several bedrooms into a basement and because room layouts can be very flexible in the basement, we can get very creative with how we lay them out.

 Here’s a good example of mood lighting with this bedroom from Madison Taylor Design:

 You can create an in-law suite to take care of an elderly family member or a member of the family that has a disability whilst also affording them some independence too.